Import multiple csv text files into a SQL Server table with an SSIS dynamic loop.

 IF NOT EXISTS ( SELECT * FROM sys.objects WHERE object_id = OBJECT_ID(N'[dbo].[Customers_with_filename]') AND type in (N'U') ) CREATE TABLE [dbo].[Customers_with_filename]( [CustomerID] [int] NOT NULL, [FirstName] [nvarchar](20) NULL, [LastName] [nvarchar](20) NULL, [City] [nvarchar](20) NULL, [Country] [nvarchar](50) NULL, [filename] [nvarchar](50) NULL, CONSTRAINT [CustomerswithFileNamePKCustomerID] PRIMARY KEY CLUSTERED ([CustomerID] ASC) ) GO

-2. Create the file loop and the SSIS data flow
+Step 2: Create the file loop and the SSIS data flow

 First, use a loop from the control flow tab.
 Then select the dynamic Foreach Loop Container and drag it onto the workspace.

 Create a variable named FlatFilePath of type String at the package level.
 To display the variables, click on the package and press F4 or right-click in the data flow area.
+Here the variable is called FlatFilePath and the Data Type is String.

 Set up the flat file connection as detailed in this tutorial with a data flow to load a flat file.
 It is the same principle but this time the dataflow allows to load several text files with a single SSIS package.
 Then modify the ConnectionString expression to use the dynamic variable instead of the hard path.